james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 10. Loading the site

-Assuming you have the same website name in `policy.json` and `nginx.conf` and you have the DNS set up to point to this server, you should now be able to load both the user's site and the admin site in a browser.
+Assuming you have the same website name in `policy.json` and `nginx.conf` and you have the DNS set up to point to this server (see below), you should now be able to load both the user's site and the admin site in a browser.

 Until you create any sysadmin logins, the default login of `pyrar` & password `pyrar` should work.